1998 Super Challenge

 The 1998 Red Bull Super Challenge was a professional non-ranking snooker tournament that took place in June 1998 in Guangzhou, China.

 This one-off event was held as a six-man round robin.
-The players who competed were Steve Davis, Stephen Hendry, James Wattana plus three local stars who had yet to make their mark as professionals, Marco Fu, Pang Weiguo and Guo Hua.
+The players who competed were Steve Davis, Stephen Hendry, James Wattana plus three local stars who had yet to establish themselves as professionals, Marco Fu, Pang Weiguo and Guo Hua.
 Davis and Hendry had identical records but Davis took the title as he had beaten Hendry in their individual match.
+Fu made the highest break of the tournament, 138.